 Interestingly, the highest scores of harmonic intervals in this musical phrase are minor thirds such as ‘D’/‘B’ and ‘C’/‘Eb’.
 The fifth ‘C’/‘G’ is scored only 1.6 beats, which is 18% of the highest score.

-The detection of a “harmonic interval” is based on comparisons of their start and end dates with options that can be modified.
-Let us call $start1, $end1, $start2 and $end2 the timings of two notes.
-We assume $start2 >= $start1 owing to a preliminary chronological sorting of the list of notes.
-Function matching_intervals() does the following to assess harmonic intervals:
+The detection of a "harmonic interval" is based on the comparison of its start and end dates with options that can be modified.
+Let $start1, $end1, $start2 and $end2 be the timings of two notes.
+We assume $start2 >= $start1 due to a preliminary chronological sorting of the list of notes.
+The matching_intervals() function does the following to evaluate harmonic intervals:

 $duration1 = $end1 - $start1;